 Foam egg crate bed

 The majority of the beds I’ve bought over the years have probably been the foam egg crate beds.
-They are one of the more affordable bed options, and come in both indoor and outdoor fabric options.
-If you have occasional dog visitors and/or you don’t want to spend a lot on a dog bed or want a wide variety of colors to choose from, here’s the egg crate bed with all of its many sizes and color options: http://amzn.to/2xnQ1cL
+They are one of the more affordable bed options and come in both indoor and outdoor fabric options.
+If you have occasional dog visitors and/or you don’t want to spend a lot on a dog bed, here’s the somewhat economical egg crate beds I’ve purchased over the years, http://amzn.to/2xnQ1cL.

 Recycled DIY vinyl bed